AltroStudio/Welcome/README.md

 # Welcome to [Company Name]

 Hello and welcome.
-This repository is the starting point for all developers, creators, and partners collaborating with [Company Name].
+This repository is the starting point for all developers, creators, and partners collaborating with AltroStudio.
 We specialize in building innovative apps, dynamic web services, and immersive gaming experiences.

 ---